fiberplane/docs/providers/tutorial-create-a-provider.md

 a notebook with only a `/` command (we call those "slash commands").

 This tutorial focuses on writing the provider in Rust, to be able to use the convenience macros from Fiberplane Plugin Development Kit (PDK).
-Writing providers in different languages will be addressed in a different guide.
+Provider Development Kits for other languages are coming later.

 ## Prepare the relevant resources